Living in Austin, TX

 Restaurants, Breweries, and Bars

 Who says the fun has to end when the sun goes down?
 Austin is great for dancing and music.
+There are over 250 music venues throughout the Austin area.
 As one of the first places Stevie Ray Vaughn performed, Antone's Night Club is a famed venue for R&B. Drop in to hear up-and-coming stars and national headliners.
 Skylark Lounge is a locally beloved hot spot for live music and dancing.
 And, of course, Sixth Street is one of the most electric entertainment districts in the country.
 Austin hosts many of the largest events in the state.
-The nightlife is also something people never want to miss out on.
+The nightlife is also something Austinites never want to miss out on.
 South by Southwest, also known as SXSW, Austin City Limits, Formula 1, and the Austin Film Festival are a few events that are held in the city.